Methodology

 The census collects information on school staff from all state funded schools in England.
 This includes staff working in:

-• Local Authority (LA) maintained nursery, primary, secondary and special schools.
+• Local Authority (LA) maintained nursery, primary, secondary, special schools and Pupil Referral Units (PRUs).

-• Academy schools: free schools, University Technical Colleges, Studio Schools, City Technology Colleges, and Pupil Referral Units.
+• Academy schools: free schools, University Technical Colleges, Studio Schools, City Technology Colleges, academy special schools and state-funded alternative provision schools.

 • LA centrally employed teachers and support staff who spend more than half their working time in schools.
 Please note that it is not possible to identify which type of institution these individuals work in.